Flora and Fauna of the Pribilof Islands

 - Northern Fur Seal.
 This Alaska Fish and Game website describes general characteristics of the northern fur seal, Callorhinus ursinus.
 A general description of the fur seal is provided along with information about migration and distribution, feeding habits, historical significance and management. (more info)

 - Northern Fur Seal Information.
 This National Marine Mammal Laboratory website provides links to detailed information about the distribution of fur seals in the Bering Sea region.
-It also features related links that lead to maps of fur seal rookeries on St. Paul Island and St. George Island, as well as PDF reports that describe fur seal population dynamics from 1993-2001. ( This site may be offline. )
+It also features related links that lead to maps of fur seal rookeries on St. Paul Island and St. George Island, as well as PDF reports that describe fur seal population dynamics from 1993-2001. (more info)

 - Behavior and Ecology of the Northern Fur Seal.
 [Gentry, 1998] This book contains very detailed information about the ecology and behavior of Callorhinus ursinus, the northern fur seal.
 Information provided in this book is based on the long-term study of northern fur seals on several islands in the Bering Sea (e.g., Pribilof Islands, Bogoslof Island, St. Matthew Island, etc.).
 Information is provided on population behavior, male and female interaction, mating, reproduction, and foraging habits.
 Several figures accompany the 408-page text. (citation and description)